 Type of Damage

 The meadow vole is a small, brown, mouse-like animal.
 Though common in Iowa, the meadow vole is secretive and seldom seen by most individuals.
 Voles feed on grasses and other herbaceous plants.
 They also eat seeds, berries, tubers, and bulbs.
 In winter, meadow voles may eat the bark of small trees and shrubs.
 Vole damage typically occurs to the lawn and becomes apparent when the snow melts.
-Several narrow meandering pathways appear in the lawn.
+Several narrow, meandering pathways appear on the lawn.

 In lawns, vole populations can be kept to a minimum with regular mowing.
 Mow Kentucky bluegrass lawns at a height of 2½ to 3½ inches.
 Continue to mow the lawn until the grass stops growing in the fall (typically early November in Iowa).
 Cut or destroy tall weeds adjacent to lawns and gardens to reduce food resources and cover.

 How to Manage Mice and Vole Damage If It Occurs

 Meadow voles usually don’t cause serious harm to lawns.
 Damaged areas usually recover on their own within a few weeks.
 Reseeding may be necessary when damage is severe.